fiveai/ros_comm/README.md

 This repository contains the C++ implementation of the shared memory mechanism described in the paper _Smart Pointers and Shared Memory Synchronisation for Efficient Inter-process Communication in ROS on an Autonomous Vehicle_ (IROS 2021) along with detailed build and deployment instructions.

-The implementation is based on ROS (Kinetic) 1.12.14 but it can be easily ported to more modern ROS versions which support C++11 or later.
+The implementation consists of a modified version of the `ros_comm` package from ROS Kinetic (v1.12.14) along with a [suite of benchmarks](./clients/benchmark).

 The code can be built either directly on the host machine _or_ within a Docker container via [the provided Docker script](./clients/benchmark/docker/Dockerfile).
 The former assumes the installation of ROS 1.12.14, Boost 1.58.0 and python2 on the host machine.
 The latter only requires Docker installation on the host machine.
 See [the Docker website](https://docs.docker.com/get-docker/) for details of setting up Docker on the host machine.

-A [suite of benchmarks](./clients/benchmark) has been provided.
-The entire suite or individual tests can be executed following the procedure described below.
+The benchmarks - either the entire suite or individual tests - can be executed following the procedure described below.
 Currently, four protocols are supported: TCP, UDP, SHM and TZC.

 When executed from within the Docker containers, the benchmarks results are generated under ${HOME}/fiveshm folder.
-Otherwise, environment variable SHM_ON_ROS_HOME dictates the results folder.
+Otherwise, environment variable FIVESHM_HOME dictates the results folder.

 ### Notes on provided code

-[Boost.Process 1_65_0](https://www.boost.org/doc/libs/1_65_0/doc/html/process.html) has been imported into the source tree to support [unit tests](./test/test_roscpp/test/test_shm.cpp).

 We apply the following bug fixes on top of ROS 1.12.14 in addition to our own code:
  - _roslaunch_ [bug fix](https://github.com/ros/ros_comm/pull/1115)
  - replace _boost::condition_variable_ variable with _std::condition_variable_ in [callback_queue.cpp](./clients/roscpp/src/libros/callback_queue.cpp)

+### Third party code

+[Boost.Process 1_65_0](https://www.boost.org/doc/libs/1_65_0/doc/html/process.html) has been imported into the source tree to support [unit tests](./test/test_roscpp/test/test_shm.cpp).
+We note that Boost is released under the [Boost Software License](http://www.boost.org/LICENSE_1_0.txt).

-For convenience of running the benchmarks, we have included TZC in this repository.
+For convenience of running the benchmarks, we have also included TZC in this repository.
 TZC was developed by a group researchers afilliated to Tsinghua University, China and University of Maryland, USA and is described more fully in the _TZC: Efficient Inter-Process Communication for Robotics Middleware with Partial Serialization_.
 Its authors have released it under the [BSD](https://github.com/qboticslabs/tzc_transport/blob/master/package.xml) license.

 ## Building and running benchmarks natively